 This discussion focuses on “Classful” subnetting first.
-Classful subnetting worked well in the past, but it did not scale well because it wasted IP addresses, as you’ll soon find out.
-After a while, we developed “Classessless Inter-Domain Routing (CIDR)” and “Variable Length Subnet Masks (VLSMs)” to help remedy this problem.
+Classfulsubnetting follows a network design of either Class A, Class B, or Class C networks, but this form of subnetting does not scale well because it wastes IP addresses.
+“Classless Inter-Domain Routing (CIDR),” which is based on “Variable Length Subnet Masks (VLSMs),” was created in the early 1990s to help remedy this problem.
 You might be asking, “why do I have to learn classful subnetting if we don’t use it anymore?”
-It’s because classful subnetting will be great practice for VLSM subnetting.
-It’s much easier to do and that knowledge will help you learn how VLSM works when the time comes.
+It’s because classful subnetting is great practice for VLSM subnetting.

 Why Do We Subnet?

-This network design also isn’t as bad as some other subnets out there, which might hold up to 2,000+ hosts.
+This network design also is not as bad as some other subnets out there, which might hold up to 2,000+ hosts.
 By subnetting our networks, it allow us to enjoy increased network performance by reducing broadcast and multicast traffic, save IP addresses, and improve network security.

 Subnetting Class C Networks